TheKola/dataframe-viewer/README.md

 # DataFrame Viewer

-A Python module to display large pandas DataFrames with auto-adjusted column widths in a web browser with filtering capability.
+A Python module to display large pandas DataFrames with auto-adjusted column widths in a web browser with filtering capability and search option.

 ## Overview

 DataFrame Viewer is a Python module designed to enhance the visualization of large pandas DataFrames by rendering them as interactive HTML tables in your default web browser.
-With features like auto-adjusted column widths and cell highlighting, this tool significantly improves the readability and accessibility of your data.
+With features like auto-adjusted column widths, filtering capability with search option and cell highlighting, this tool significantly improves the readability and accessibility of your data.

 ## Features

-- **Filtering Capabilities**: Easily filter data within the DataFrame for targeted analysis, with the option to clear filters.
+- **Filtering Capabilities**: Easily filter data within the DataFrame for targeted analysis, with the option to clear filters, with search box.
 - **Auto-Adjusted Column Widths**: Automatically adjusts column widths for better readability, making it easier to analyze large datasets.
 - **Cell Highlighting**: Highlights the selected cell's entire row and column, improving data visibility and navigation.
 - **HTML Rendering**: Displays DataFrames in a beautifully formatted HTML table, enhancing user experience.